olliephillips/mobilize/README.md

 9. Works for mobile view ports only.
 To restructure the DOM for better UI (great for bringing navigation sections top top of viewport which might sit in a sidebar on desktop site), add the "remobilize" class to an element together with one of the following:
   * move-first, moves element and all children to first in DOM tree in ```<BODY>```
   * move-last, moves element and all children to last in DOM tree in ```<BODY>```
-  * move-before-x, moves element and all children directly before another element where x is the element's ID to move before
+  * move-before-x, moves element and all children directly before another element where x is the element's ID to sit before
+  * move-after-x, moves element and all children directly after another element where x is the element's ID to sit after

 ####Caveats
 * If there are inline styles marked "!important" there's nothing to be done